Understanding Ontario, Canada's New Bill 190, Working for Workers Five Act, 2024

 Bill 190 aims to make substantial changes to the Employment Standards Act, 2000 (ESA).

-• One of the standout features is the new job posting requirements.
+- One of the standout features is the new job posting requirements.
 Employers will now need to clarify whether a job posting is for an existing vacancy, enhancing transparency for job seekers.
+This development aligns with workforce management software initiatives that streamline hiring processes.

-Penalties for violations of the ESA are also set to increase dramatically, with maximum fines for individuals jumping from $50,000 to $100,000, signaling a more stringent enforcement approach!
+Penalties for violations of the ESA are also set to increase dramatically, with maximum fines for individuals jumping from $50,000 to $100,000.
+This signals a shift toward stricter enforcement of employment laws!

 Enhancements to Occupational Health and Safety